Ottawa: Suburbs and outlying communities

 Modern Ottawa is made up of eleven historic townships, ten of which are from the former Carleton County and one from the former Russell County.
 Ottawa city limits are bounded on the east by the United Counties of Prescott and Russell; by Renfrew County and Lanark County in the west; on the south by the United Counties of Leeds and Grenville and the United Counties of Stormont, Dundas and Glengarry; and on the north by the Regional County Municipality of Les Collines-de-l'Outaouais and the City of Gatineau.

 The main suburban areas extend a considerable distance to the east, west and south of the inner-city.
-These areas also include the former cities of Cumberland, Gloucester, Kanata and Nepean.
+These areas also include the former cities of Cumberland, Gloucester (with the large suburban district of Orleans outside the greenbelt split between them), Kanata, and Nepean.
 The towns of Stittsville and Richmond within the former Goulbourn Township are to the southwest.
 Nepean as a suburb also includes Barrhaven.
 The communities of Manotick and Riverside South are on the other side of the Rideau River, and Greely, southeast of Riverside South.

-A number of rural communities (villages and hamlets) are administratively part of the Ottawa municipality.
+A number of rural communities (villages and hamlets) are also part of the City of Ottawa.
 Some of these communities are Burritts Rapids; Ashton; Fallowfield; Kars; Fitzroy Harbour; Munster; Carp; North Gower; Metcalfe; Constance Bay and Osgoode.
-Several towns are within the federally defined National Capital Region but outside the city of Ottawa municipal boundaries; these include communities of Almonte, Carleton Place, Embrun, Kemptville, Rockland, and Russell.
+Several towns are within the federally defined National Capital Region but outside of Ottawa's municipal boundaries; these include communities of Almonte, Carleton Place, Embrun, Kemptville, Rockland, and Russell.

 Architecture

 Influenced by government structures, much of the city's architecture tends to be formal and functional; the city is also marked by Romantic and Picturesque styles of architecture such as the Parliament Buildings' gothic revival architecture.
-Ottawa's domestic architecture contains single family homes, but also includes smaller numbers of semi-detached houses, rowhouses, and apartment buildings.
-Many domestic buildings in Centertown are clad in red brick, with trim in wood, stone, or metal; variations are common, depending on the cultural heritage of the neighbourhoods and the time they were built.
+Ottawa's domestic architecture contains single-family homes, but also includes smaller numbers of semi-detached houses, rowhouses, and apartment buildings.
+Many domestic buildings in Centretown are clad in red brick, with trim in wood, stone, or metal; variations are common, depending on the cultural heritage of the neighbourhoods and the time they were built.